Opentrons/opentrons/api/docs/v2/pipettes/partial_tip_pickup.rst

 Single Layout Example
 ---------------------

 Single-tip pickup is available on both 8-channel and 96-channel pipettes.
 For 8-channel pipettes, there are two possible configurations, using either the front or back nozzle.
 For 96-channel pipettes, there are four possible configurations, using any of the corner nozzles.

 The ``start`` parameter sets the "first" and only nozzle used in the configuration.
 It also affects the order in which the pipette picks up tips.
 When using automatic tip tracking, single-tip configurations always consume all tips within a single column before proceeding to another column.

 .. list-table::
     :header-rows: 1

-    * - Pipette Type
+    * - Pipette type
-      - ``start`` Well
+      - ``start`` well
-      - Pickup Order
+      - Pickup order
     * - 8-channel
       - A1
-      - | Front to back, right to left, i.e.
+      - | Front to back, right to left
-        | H1 through A1, H2 through A2, etc.
+        | (H1 through A1, H2 through A2, …)
     * - 8-channel
       - H1
-      - | Back to front, right to left, i.e.
+      - | Back to front, right to left
-        | A1 through H1, A2 through H2, etc.
+        | (A1 through H1, A2 through H2, …)
     * - 96-channel
       - A1
-      - | Front to back, left to right, i.e.
+      - | Front to back, left to right
-        | H12 through A12, H11 through A11, etc.
+        | (H12 through A12, H11 through A11, …)
     * - 96-channel
       - H1
-      - | Back to front, left to right, i.e.
+      - | Back to front, left to right
-        | A12 through H12, A11 through H11, etc.
+        | (A12 through H12, A11 through H11, …)
     * - 96-channel
       - A12
-      - | Front to back, right to left, i.e.
+      - | Front to back, right to left
-        | H1 through A1, H2 through A2, etc.
+        | (H1 through A1, H2 through A2, …)
     * - 96-channel
       - H12
-      - | Back to front, right to left, i.e.
+      - | Back to front, right to left
-        | A1 through H1, A2 through H2, etc.
+        | (A1 through H1, A2 through H2, …)

-Since they follow the same order as using a single-channel pipette, Opentrons recommends using the following configurations:
+Since they follow the same pickup order as a single-channel pipette, Opentrons recommends using the following configurations:

 - For 8-channel pipettes, ``start="H1"``.
 - For 96-channel pipettes, ``start="H12"``.